 What are the Concealed Carry Laws in Missouri?

-You are not permitted to carry a concealed firearm on any school facility (unless you have explicit consent of the governing body), any child-care facility, any law enforcement facilities, federal buildings or land, amusement parks, religious organizations, private property where the owner has prohibited concealed carry, and more, which are listed here.
+There are certain locations where concealed carry is restricted, and you will need a CCW permit in those areas.
+Also, you are not permitted to carry a concealed firearm on any school facility (unless you have explicit consent of the governing body), any child-care facility, any law enforcement facilities, federal buildings or land, amusement parks, religious organizations, private property where the owner has prohibited concealed carry, and more.
+Learn more about Missouri gun laws.

 Common Gun Charges in Missouri